summa-tx/relays/golang/README.md

 | CheckRequests | Perform CheckProof and check the SPV Proof against a set of Requests | `checkrequests <json proof> <json list of requests>` |

 #### Messages
 To run a tx message command, begin with `relaycli tx relay` followed by the usage code in the table below (e.g. `relaycli tx relay ingestheaders <json list of headers>`).
+Note that our convention is to use bitcoin hashes (or `digest`s) in their LE format (e.g. 0xabcd...0000, not 0x0000...cdab).

 | Message | Description | Usage |
 | ------- | ----------- | ----- |